-There are three large municipal solid waste haulers that have expressed interest in collaborating with OC San to provide preprocessed food waste for digestion.
+There are three large municipal solid waste haulers that have expressed interest in collaborating with the Sanitation District to provide preprocessed food waste for digestion.
 Of these, two haulers are located within the county and one is located outside the county.
-Another important partner for OC San is Orange County Waste and Recycling (OCWR).
-OC San has met with OCWR and they have expressed interest in partnering with OC San to find local solutions to meet SB 1383's organics diversion mandate including in-county biosolids management, composting, food waste co-digestion, and biogas production.
+Another important partner for the Sanitation District is Orange County Waste and Recycling (OCWR).
+The Sanitation District has met with OCWR on a couple occasions and they expressed interest in partnering with the Sanitation District to find local solutions to meet SB 1383's organics diversion mandates including in-county biosolids management, composting, food waste co-digestion, and biogas production.

-Policy Statement
+Future Policy Statement